 \end{lemma} \begin{proof} We fix $\tau>0$ and $x\in \r$.
 For complex argument $\re(\A)>0$ we define

-There are no problems with convergence in the integral \eqref{eq:G_tau_a0}, as $w\mapsto K_{w} (e^{-x})$ is bounded in any strip $w_1<\re(w)<w_2$, the ratio of the gamma functions grows at most as an exponential function of $|w|$, thus the quadratic exponential factor $e^{\tau w^2/4}$ guarantees convergence.
+The integral \eqref{eq:G_tau_a0} converges absolutely: the function $w\mapsto K_{w} (e^{-x})$ is bounded in any strip $w_1<\re(w)<w_2$, the ratio of the gamma functions grows at most as an exponential function of $|w|$, thus the quadratic exponential factor $e^{\tau w^2/4}$ guarantees convergence.